NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Activity 3 – The Slow Carbon Cycle

 On land, our oldest ancestors, rocks, contain carbon.
 Millions of years ago, plants and animals began to store carbon in their decaying and decayed biomass.
-Rivers washing over the stones weather the rocks’ surface removing calcium ions.
+Rivers wash over the stones, weathering the rocks’ surface and removing calcium ions.
 The faithful rivers carry these ions into the oceans.
-There they react with the carbonate dissolved in water, creating calcium carbonate.
+They react with the carbonate dissolved in water, creating calcium carbonate.
 This mixture slowly sifts to the bottom of the ocean floor, where it hardens into limestone.
-This process takes millions of years and is called the slow carbon cycle.
+This process is the slow carbon cycle and takes millions of years.
 The limestone sediment and its embedded carbon delivered by the rivers to the bottom of the oceans is yet unknown.
-Human production and consumption is the most significant contributor to the current increased carbon on Earth.

-Activity 4 – Fast Carbon Cycle
+Activity 4 – The Fast Carbon Cycle

 The four seasons are the drivers of the fast carbon cycle.
-The spring and summer months of the Northern Hemisphere show the reduction of carbon in the Earth'sEarth’s atmosphere due to plant growth drinking in carbon and dispersing oxygen on both land and water.
+The spring and summer months of the Northern Hemisphere show the reduction of carbon in the Earth’s atmosphere due to plant growth drinking in carbon and dispersing oxygen on both land and water.
 During the fall and winter, the decomposition of plants returns carbon dioxide into the air.
 The seasons challenge the presence of near-surface carbon attempts to balance Earth’s climate and the temperature of our atmosphere.
-Draw a map of the Earth showing vegetation growth on land and in water in spring and summer in the Northern hemisphere.
-Draw it filling back up with carbon in the fall and winter months.
+Watch the Carbon Change through the seasons.

-Activity 5 – Carbon and the Oceans
+Activity 6 – Carbon and the Oceans

 Water covers almost 75% of the Earth.
 This water in the oceans holds 50% more carbon than the atmosphere.
 The sun’s heat drives the temperature of the oceans’ hypothermal currents, first on the surface, then mid-depth, and finally in the deepest part of the ocean.
 The heat from the sun moves the ocean currents and drives Earth’s climate.
 Carbon is exchanged between the atmosphere and the ocean’s surface waters daily.
 Plant life in the oceans in the form of minute diatoms, phytoplankton, algae, and seaweed photosynthesize and produce 80% of the world’s oxygen.
+The increase in carbon release and production is altering the temperature of the Earth’s great oceans and the water cycles, causing more intense weather and coastal flooding with storm surges.
+Watch the Sun as the Driver of Climate and diagram the ocean currents in sections from the surface to the depths.

-Activity 6 – Carbon and the Gifts of the Land
+Activity 7 – Carbon and the Gifts of the Land

-Activity 7 – Changes in the Carbon Cycle and What you can do!
+Activity 8 – Changes in the Carbon Cycle and What you can do!

 Review